-QuickTime 4 Pro
+QuickTime 4 Pro full review

 One excellent but often-overlooked thing about QuickTime is the fact that it gives you some powerful video-editing capabilities for a fraction of the price of professional software.
 You can caption and sub-title, add masks and use alpha channels, and add searchable text tracks.
 You can also work with MIDI data, VR movies, sprites and 3D models rendered by QuickTime.
 The reason why this is often overlooked is that Apple doesn’t supply an official user guide – and QuickTime 4 isn’t sufficiently intuitive that a morning’s pottering will show the basics.
 To get to grips with all the editing functions you have to buy yourself a third-party ‘how to’ book such as Stern and Lettieri’s Visual Quickstart Guide to QuickTime and MoviePlayer Pro (Peachpit Press), sadly not yet updated for QuickTime 4.
 The lack of a user guide is a major oversight on Apple’s part, especially now QuickTime Pro is no longer free: thousands of amateur Web authors could be forgiven for feeling a bit disappointed at having to fork out for a book that tells them how to use their newly purchased software.
 The editing facilities in QuickTime Pro haven’t been significantly extended for Version 4 (Apple is presumably being careful about QuickTime treading on Final Cut’s toes).
 One important new feature, however, is the multi-format editing capability, which allows you to add, and composite together, tracks containing media in any supported format.
 There’s also support for Macromedia Flash files: the QuickTime Player will open them and reproduce the full range of Flash interactivity..
 The Player also has three new effects – brightness and contrast, lens flare and a zoom – and the blur and sharpen effects have been speed-bumped and given new options.
 There’s also a new slider control that is supposed to make it easier to select sections of a movie for editing.
 But the sliders, which use word-processor-like margin tabs to indicate the selected area, are microscopic and awkward to move.
 To be really useful, the timecode indicator should offer the facility to type in the points you want to select.
 Re-purposing tool